jeromecho/CV-Generator/README.md

 dependencies being every single state value that changed in my Experience component was sufficient for my user!

+**Learning Typescript**

+* I scoured a web tutorial, a YouTube tutorial, and the official docs.
+It took a while for the syntax to sink in, and a little bit of usage for me to realize how nice Typescript by forcing me to write code with standardized signatures built into my functions.
+For anyone scouring this README, I recommend Ben Awad's 'React Typescript Tutorial', the official docs, and the React section of this typescript deep dive (https://basarat.gitbook.io/typescript/tsx/react).

 ## Reflection

+I typed everything this time for retention, but I finally got Vim-Snippets + Ultinsips working.
+Combined with LSP configuration, I hope my productivity increases even more.

 ### Future Features